Seneca-144100/IPC144NBB-ONLY-/Project/readme.md

 - price: the price of the item
 - taxed: The tax flag that is either true(1) or false(0)
 - TAX: defined in `POS.h`

+As a side note, consider why we pass pointers to an item structure as opposed to passing an item structure by value.

 #### 2- `int LoadItems(const char filename[])`